FahedSabellioglu/genn/README.md

 	- NLTK, regex and spacy tokenization support.
 	- GloVe and fastText pretrained embeddings, with the ability to fine-tune for your data.
 2. Architectures and customization:
+	- GPT-2 with small, medium, and large variants.
 	- LSTM and GRU, with variable size.
 	- Variable number of layers and batches.
 	- Dropout.